Get insider access

 Build Quality

 The build quality is great.
 There aren't any obvious issues, and it's mainly made of plastic that feels well-built with minimal bending.
 Only the base of the stand is metal, and adjusting the screen on the stand feels stable.
-There isn't any noticeable fan noise, but you can hear some very minor noise if you put your ear right up to the monitor, which is normal.
+There isn't any noticeable fan noise, but you can hear some very minor noise if you put your ear right up to the monitor.

 9.7